Vintage photo album with family portraits

 If your female ancestor died after death registrations were required in her state, you should be able to find a death certificate for her.

-Assuming that the informant (the person who provided information for the death certificate) knew the names of your ancestor’s parents, you may be able to find the name of her father listed on the certificate.
+Assuming the informant (the person who provided information for the death certificate) knew the names of your ancestor’s parents, you may be able to find her father’s name listed on the certificate.
 In most cases, the father’s surname will be your ancestor’s maiden name.

 Serena Brown's death certificate from FamilySearch.

-Death certificate of Serena (Baxter) Brown.
+Death certificate of “Serenie” [Serena Baxter] Brown.
 Image from FamilySearch.

-Speaking of the informant, be sure to investigate that individual to determine what his/her relationship was to your female ancestor.
-Information is usually (but not always) more accurate when provided by a close family member rather than the funeral director or another stranger to the family.
+Be sure to investigate the informant to determine their relationship to your female ancestor.
+Information tends to be more accurate when provided by a close family member rather than a funeral director or another stranger to the family.

-If the informant shares a surname with your ancestor, s/he could be the ancestor’s sibling, child, or another relative, providing yet another clue as to your ancestor’s maiden name.
-This is particularly helpful when the parent’s names are not listed on the death certificate.
+If the informant shares a surname with your ancestor, they could be a sibling, child, or other relative — providing yet another clue to your ancestor’s maiden name.
+This is particularly helpful when the parents’ names are not listed on the death certificate.

-Once you determine the names of your female ancestor’s children, you will want to obtain copies of their death certificates, as well.
+Once you have identified your female ancestor’s children, obtain copies of their death certificates as well.
 This is especially helpful if your ancestor died before death registrations were required in her state.

-Keep in mind that you will always need to verify the accuracy of the information on a death certificate.
-I can tell you from first-hand experience that grief makes it difficult for even the most hardcore genealogist to remember simple family history details.
-When my mother passed, I was so overcome that I had trouble remembering her parents’ names and even her birth date.
-Thankfully, I had my genealogy database to rely on, but informants of the past will not have had an assist from technology!
+One important caveat: always verify the accuracy of information on a death certificate.
+I can tell you from personal experience that grief makes it difficult to remember even basic family details.
+When my mother passed, I struggled to recall her parents’ names and birth date… and I’m a genealogist.
+Thankfully, my genealogy database saved me.
+Informants of the past weren’t so lucky.

 Cemetery & Burial Records

-If a woman’s maiden name is not listed on her death certificate, you may be able to find it in cemetery and burial records.
+If a woman’s maiden name is not listed on her death certificate, cemetery and burial records are a natural next step.

 The grave marker for Mary Cosby Stanley Rogers Lintemoot Hart, Mar.
 7, 1899 to May 12, 1971.

-The grave marker of Mary Hart.
-Image from Find A Grave, photographed by the author.
+Grave marker of Mary Hart.
+Image from Find A Grave, photograph by the author.

-Also, if the cemetery has a church or office, ask to see the burial records for your ancestor.
+If the cemetery has a church or office, ask to see the burial records for your ancestor.
 Depending on the time period, there may be a wealth of family history information in those records.
-Ask to view the written grave books, plot books, maps, and any other records that the office will allow you to see.
+Request access to grave books, plot books, maps, and any other records the office will allow you to view.

-Funeral home records typically include much of the same information that is found on death certificates, such as the deceased’s date and place of birth and death, current residence, spouse’s name, parents’ names, and the informant’s name.
+Cemetery records may also include the name of the funeral home that handled your ancestor’s burial.
+If that funeral home is still in business, it’s worth reaching out to ask if they have additional records on file.
+Funeral home records typically contain much of the same information found on death certificates — date and place of birth and death, current residence, spouse’s name, parents’ names, and the informant’s name.
 These records may also include the cost and description of the casket and other details of the funeral, as well as the name of the newspaper that published the obituary.

 Newspapers

-Newspapers are a wonderful resource for researching a female ancestor’s maiden name.
-Items to look for include articles about engagements, marriages, anniversaries, divorces, illnesses, obituaries, and death.
-You may also want to comb through the social columns to see who came to visit, or whom your ancestor visited.
+Newspapers are an underutilized resource for researching a female ancestor’s maiden name.
+Items to look for include articles about engagements, marriages, anniversaries, divorces, illnesses, and deaths.
+Don’t overlook the social columns either, which often noted who came to visit or whom your ancestor visited.

-Search for engagement announcements a few weeks or months before the date of the wedding.
-Look for marriage and wedding announcements up to several weeks following the marriage.
+Search for engagement announcements a few weeks or months before the date of the wedding, and look for marriage and wedding announcements up to several weeks following the marriage.

 Your female ancestor’s obituary may include her maiden name, her parents’ names, and the names of surviving siblings.
-If the siblings are females listed by their married names, start researching their marriages to see if you can find a maiden name.
-Your ancestor’s spouse’s obituary may also include information about their marriage.
+If female siblings are listed by their married names, research their marriages to see if you can trace back to a shared maiden name.
+Your ancestor’s spouse’s obituary may also include useful details about their marriage.

 Military Pension Records

-Did your female ancestor’s spouse serve in the military?
-If so, you’ll want to find out if a pension was requested.
+If your female ancestor’s spouse served in the military, military pension records are well worth searching.
 Veterans, as well as their widows, parents, and minor dependents, were eligible to apply for pensions under certain conditions, and each was required to file a detailed application.

 A snippet of Eliza Jane Swatsell's Widow's Claim for Pension.